wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 ![JWT now present in browser and output via console.log](/content/blog/making-phone-calls-from-a-web-browser-with-vue-js-and-vonage/jwt-in-browser.png "JWT now present in browser and output via console.log")

-## Adding the Nexmo Stitch JS SDK for In-App Voice
+## Adding the Vonage Client SDK for JavaScript

 With the User JWT in the client we can move to include the Vonage Client SDK for JavaScript: